frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/iou-address-decoder.md

 # Address decoding inside the IOU

-The IOU need to monitor for when special addresses in the range of C0XX is on the address bus.
-These special address are used by the soft-switches, the cassette output, the speaker, and the keyboard subsystem.
-The IOU however do not have the address bus as an input, so it relies on the MMU and uses the ORA7-ORA0 pins, A6, and C0XX_N.
+The IOU needs to monitor when special addresses in the range of C0XX are on the address bus.
+These special addresses are used by the soft-switches, the cassette output, the speaker, and the keyboard subsystem.
+However, the IOU does not have the address bus as an input, so it relies on the MMU and uses the ORA7-ORA0 pins, A6, and C0XX_N.

 ## Overview

-The IOU need to identify whether a special address is invoked and if, so it need to identify which one (C00X, C01X, C02X, C03X, C04X, C05X, and C07X).
-To do so, the IOU will first latch the ORA bus when MMU drives the ROW address.
+The IOU needs to identify whether a special address is invoked and, if so, it needs to identify which one (C00X, C01X, C02X, C03X, C04X, C05X, and C07X).
+To do this, the IOU will first latch the ORA bus when the MMU drives the ROW address.
 Then the IOU will drive LOW the appropriate signal in a vector that identifies which C0XX is targeted.

 ## The Address Latch